lucasvr/hdf5-udf/README.md

 your own functions.
 More examples are given in the "examples" directory of this project.

-## Declare a dynamic dataset "C" as the sum of datasets "A" and "B"
+## Declare a dynamic dataset "C" as the sum of datasets "A" and "B", in Lua
 ```
 function dynamic_dataset()
     local a_data = lib.getData("A")